MUSIC FROM THE PHILIPPINES: ARTISTS, GOOD SINGERS, POP, ROCK

 Filipinos enjoy music and singing.
 Sometimes it seems that almost everyone can play an instrument or has a good singing voice.
 It as been said that Filipinos learn to sing before they can talk and dance before they can walk.
 Some men still woo their lovers by serenading them under the window.
 Some prisons even have their own house band and produce viral YouTube dance videos.
 One band at Quezon City jail, whose members change as prisoners are released and new ones come in, even has a recording contract.

-The dominating feature of Filipino culture is Filipino’s love and ability to make music of all types.
-Music performance begins in the home and at school.
 Churches are important sources of music with formal choirs and mass participation of congregations.
-Amateur performances featuring song and dance occur at fiestas.
 All around the country live bands and professional singers perform in clubs and music halls and on simple stages.
-Guitars are manufactured for export; folk instruments such as the nose flute also are constructed.
 [Source: everyculture.com, Canadian Center for Intercultural Learning]

 Filipinos like karaoke.
 Karaoke are found in jeepneys and even on some airlines.
 According to humanbreeds.com: “83 percent of the Filipino women and 72 percent of the Filipino men dream about becoming a famous singer… well, i just made these statistics up, but the actual numbers are probably not so far away from those fake statistics.
 Filipinos just love singing, not only in the shower, but also on the streets (I’ve seen it happen countless times), in the living room, alone or with friends or of course in the extended and so frequently happening Karaoke sessions.
 [Source: humanbreeds.com, February 7, 2014]

-Filipino Artists and Musical Talent
+Filipino Musical Artists

 One of the Philippines most highly-regarded Filipino musicians is Freddy Aguilar, a Pinoy folk rocker who had a big abroad hit in 1978 with the ballad “Anak” (“My Child”), which sold four million copies in Europe and produced 54 cover versions in 14 languages.
 Other musicians in the Pinoy rock movement of the 1970s included Heber Bartolome and the Bayuha, the Asin group, Coritha and Inang Laya.